RaimundasR/BKA-DEVOPS-IVADAS/readme.md

-This workflow ensures: ✅ Push to feature/** → Runs a single build as development stage (no deployment).
+Event	Expected Pipeline Behavior

+- Push to feature/**	✅ Builds and pushes image to Docker Hub (my-vue-app:vX)
-✅ Opening a PR to main → Uses the built image to deploy to staging (8081).
+- Open PR to main	✅ Deploys the latest image to staging (vue-staging, port 8081)
-✅ Merging PR to main → Uses the same image to deploy to production (8080).
+- Merge PR into main	✅ Deploys the latest image to production (vue-nginx, port 8080)

-✅ Before starting a new container, the previous one is stopped and removed.
+> Vue.js app should deploy correctly to staging and production based on PRs and merges! 🚀